What Is Ethereum 2.0 (Serenity) & Its Importance?

 Ethereum 2.0, also known as Serenity, is allegedly an improved version of Ethereum.
 The sharding will replace PoW with a PoS algorithm, thus, eliminating the scalability and accessibility issues.

 To achieve this, Ethereum 2.0 will implement a unique architecture called sharding, which refers to a network of parallel channels working together.
 Each shard will have its own set of account balances and smart contracts.
 The method to achieve maximum decentralization will be implemented in the final phase of the upgrade.
 There will be new 64 new chains created on the network during the sharding to spread the volume, meaning to break the data stored on Ethereum nodes into a smaller group.
-Eventually, the uplifting the Transactions per second (TPS) is the number of transactions a blockchain network can process each second or the number o... to process each smaller data.
+Eventually, the uplifting the transactions per second to process each smaller data.
 The highlight of this sharding is primarily its decentralized nature allowing more user participants to secure the network.
 When there are more nodes on a network, it usually translates to a safer Ethereum blockchain network.

 Why Does Ethereum 2.0 Use Proof-of-Stake?

 Ethereum indeed has a good track record of handling millions of users’ transactions and smart contract settlements.
 However, the demand for Ethereum services has expanded significantly on the network, which results in inevitable congestion.
 To understand how vital Ethereum blockchain is, try thinking that 96% of all DeFi projects are running specifically on this platform.
 And with over 1.7 million DeFi users on the platform and surpassing 5 million Metamask wallet users interacting with the Ethereum blockchain, it’s obvious to tell that the Ethereum network is in dire of an upgrade.